 Each student’s ability level will determine the time commitment required.
 Students in the beginner, intermediate, and advanced instructional groups will ski on Tuesday and Thursday mornings during the 3rd quarter, with a CRMS faculty coach.
 Competitive skiers will train four days a week, two days on the mountain and two days of dryland condition training.
 Races and competitions typically take place on Fridays or over the weekend.
 CRMS faculty provide transportation to the mountains every weekend during the season, so students have the option to ski with friends and take advantage of the skiing opportunities in their own backyard.

 Before the ski season begins, students engage in dryland training.
 Dryland training involves a variety of workouts aimed at building strength and stamina to make the most of the ski season ahead.
 Once the ski areas open after Thanksgiving, competitive teams will have access to on-mountain training, while students in the instructional programs will wait until January to begin going to the mountain regularly.
-All students are able to take the ski buses up to the ski resorts on the weekend whenever the mountains are open.
+All students can take the ski buses up to the ski resorts on the weekend whenever the mountains are open.